stephen-rowan/nft-dao-genesis/meetings/24th-march-2021-nft-dao-general-meeting.md

 >
 > Connecting with African communties
 >
-> Inviting and assisting African artists via Discord
+> Inviting and collaborating with African artists via Discord